Regulation EC 1178/2011 details the rules for the licensing of aircrew subject to EASA regulation.

 Organisations wishing to carry out training solely for microlights should contact the British Microlight Aircraft Association.

-Organisations located outside the UK, including the Channel Islands, should apply directly to EASA.
+Organisations with their principal place of business located outside the UK, including the Channel Islands, should apply directly to EASA.

 Standards Document 55 gives guidance for training organisations offering courses of training for pilots.